IIITLucknowSWEngg/CSITTeam016/URD.md

 ## Executive Summary

-Hashcode is set to redefine the competitive programming landscape by offering a robust, scalable, and feature-rich platform for developers worldwide.
-Combining algorithmic rigor with community engagement, it caters to both individual programmers and organizations.
-Inspired by leading platforms such as Codeforces, LeetCode, and HackerRank, Hashcode bridges gaps in reliability, accessibility, and innovation.
+At Hashcode, we are redefining competitive programming by creating a robust, scalable, and feature-rich platform for developers worldwide.
+Our goal is to combine algorithmic rigor with community engagement, catering to individual programmers, educators, and organizations.
+Drawing inspiration from platforms like Codeforces, LeetCode, and HackerRank, we aim to close gaps in reliability, accessibility, and innovation

-The platform aims to deliver:
+Here’s what we’re building:

-- Seamless hosting of real-time contests
+- A seamless experience for hosting real-time contests
 - Comprehensive tools for learning and assessment
-- A vibrant community fostering collaboration and innovation
+- A vibrant, collaborative programming community

 ---